cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-Respectively <0, 0 or >0 if the valuation of x is less than, equal to or greater than the valuation of y.
+Respectively <0, 0 or >0 if the valuation of `x` is less than, equal to or greater than the valuation of `y`.